amcquistan/Angular1xGitHubSummarizer/README.md

 ## Purpose

-  Demonstration of using modern web development technologies with data sourced from REST api web service.
+  Demonstration of using modern web development technologies with data sourced from RESTful api web service.
 The concept of this application is inspired by **K. Scott Allen's PluralSight course Angular JS: Get Started**.

 ## Technologies